-White Sage (also called Sacred Sage) leaves are widely used as a cleansing herb, to purify the mind, body and also to purify the atmosphere & to dispel negativity.
-It is also used to purify sacred items.
-This herb is often used to promote healing and spirituality.
-You can also cleanse your crystals with sage.
+White Sage (also called Sacred Sage) leaves are widely used as a cleansing herb, to purify the mind, body and also the atmosphere to dispel and banish negativity.

 Smudging is the common name given to a powerful cleansing technique from the Native North American Tradition.

-Our smudge sticks are various sizes, hand rolled, high quality Californian white sage leaf.
-White sage is the most sacred of all the smudging herbs.
+We have 3 sizes of smudge sticks and they're hand-rolled, high quality Organic White Sage leaf.
+White Sage is the most sacred of all the smudging herbs.

 Sage emits negative ions; just as a waterfall or running water, emits the same thing.
 This is why, when people are near running water, they always feel cleaner, or just 'better' for seemingly no reason at all.
 But there is a deeper reason.